Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework: Concave Reward Curves

 where the first equality comes from Equation \eqref{eq:hazard2}, the second from \eqref{eq:hazard1}.

 The second derivative is then given by

 which concludes the proof of the Lemma. \end{proof}

-\begin{lemma} If some objective satisfies the concave reward curves assumption, it also satisfies the non-increasing (in quantiles) per-ride rewards assumption. \end{lemma} \begin{proof} Suppose an objective has concave reward curves, but does not have non-increasing (in quantiles) per-ride reards.
-Then there must exist $i,j, q_1,q_2$ with $0<q_1<q_2$ such that $I_{ij}(q_1)<I_{ij}(q_2)$.
+\begin{lemma} \quad If a function $I(\cdot)$ has the property that $qI(q)$ is concave, then $I(\cdot)$ is non-increasing.
+In particular, if some objective satisfies the concave reward curves assumption, it also satisfies the non-increasing (in quantiles) per-ride rewards assumption. \end{lemma} \begin{proof} Suppose the statement was not true, then there must exist $q_1,q_2$ with $0<q_1<q_2$ such that $I(q_1)<I(q_2)$.
 Let $A=\frac{q_1}{q_2}$.
 Then

-where the inequality follows from Jensen's inequality on since the rewards curve $q I_{ij}(q)$ is a concave function.
-As $q_1>0$, it follows that $I_{ij}(q_2)\leq I_{ij}(q_1)$ and we therefore arrive at a contradiction. \end{proof}
+where the inequality follows from Jensen's inequality since the function $q I(q)$ is a concave function.
+As $q_1>0$, it follows that $I(q_2)\leq I(q_1)$ and we therefore arrive at a contradiction. \end{proof}